Dicotype/Afacad/README.md

 # Facade
 ![Facade Blueprint](https://github.com/Dicotype/Facade/blob/main/documents/facade_02_blueprint.png)

-The typeface project <i>Facade</i> started in 2017 as a custom lettering project for the Swedish housing tenant Slagskeppet, who wanted new house address plaques for their entrances.
-The letters were designed to conform to the architectural proportions used by the Architect Sture Elmén in the 1940s.
-They were later cut out of thick steel and, afterwards, powder lacquered for long-lasting durability.
+The ‘Facade typeface project’ started in 2017 as a custom lettering project for the Swedish housing tenant Slagskeppet, who wanted new house address plaques for their entrances.
+The alphabet and numerals were designed to conform to the architectural proportions and materials used by the Architect Sture Elmén in the 1940s.
+The bespoke letters are cut out of thick steel and powder lacquered for long-lasting durability.

 I plan to accomplish a functional typeface family suitable for industrial and commercial usage by adding weights and extending the language support.